edwardbirdlab/CSON_GENOME/README.md

 apptainer exec ./hifiasm_0.24.0.sif hifiasm -o cson_F_hifi_phased.asm -t32 --h1 cson_f_hic_R1.fastq.gz --h2 cson_f_hic_R2.fastq.gz cson_f_hifi.filt.mitorm.fastq.gz
 ```

+Depending on your sequencing it may be a good idea to run purge dupes at this point.
+In the the female cson genome our Hi-C data was not from the individaul that the HiFi data was from.
+While this lead to a nearly complete haplotype resolution a small amount of duplication was idntified during Hi-C scaffolding.
+Purge dupes may have helped with this.

 ## Contamination Check with Blobtools in Draft Assembly

 Minimap2 version: 2.26 <br>